-A landmark restoration for a new age
+A holistic landmark restoration for a new age

 The Edmonton Federal Building restoration is a landmark project that offers locals a public space to engage in community activities year-round.
 Through an extensive public consultation process between the Alberta Government and more than 20 stakeholders, Kasian created an inspirational facility designed to LEED® Gold standards that has become the focal point for economic growth and community revival.